Cannabis Cultivation: What is Hydroponics?

 Deep Water Culture

-With this hydroponics system, each plant is placed in separated pots.
+With this hydroponics system, each plant is placed in separate pots.
 This method is considered the simplest of all hydroponic methods.
 Plants are usually placed on a Styrofoam platform with water underneath.
-An air pump supplies air to a air stone that releases nutrients and oxygen that is absorbed by the plants’ roots.
+An air pump supplies air to an air stone that releases nutrients and oxygen that are absorbed by the plants’ roots.

-However, this method is not effective for all type of plants.
+However, this method is not effective for all types of plants.
 For instance, it is effective for growing lettuce, but it is not recommended for bigger plants such as cannabis.

 Another simple hydroponic cultivation method.
-In this system, plants are placed into a container and below the container there is a reservoir with oxygenated water and nutrients.
-Hydroton (expanded clay pellets) is used to fill around the roots and a wick (usually a cotton wick) that will absorb the water and nutrients.
+In this system, plants are placed in a container, and below the container is a reservoir with oxygenated water and nutrients.
+A hydroton (expanded clay pellets) is used to fill around the roots and a wick (usually a cotton wick) that will absorb the water and nutrients.
 The wick must be in contact with the plant root.
 The video below explains the process and how you can build a wicking hydroponic system:

 Hydroponics: Ebb and Flow (Flood and Drain)

 You will need a reservoir and a water pump.
-This method doesn’t keep the root constantly submerged in water.
-The water pump, pumps up water (with a nutrient solution) to the grow tray and then the water with the nutrient solution is drained back into the reservoir so the plants get exposed to oxygen.
+This method doesn’t keep the roots constantly submerged in water.
+The water pump pumps water (with a nutrient solution) to the grow tray, and then the water with the nutrient solution is drained back into the reservoir so the plants get exposed to oxygen.